MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceCompliancePolicyScheduledAction.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphDeviceComplianceScheduledActionForRule1>: Scheduled Action for Rule
+BODYPARAMETER <IMicrosoftGraphDeviceComplianceScheduledActionForRule>: Scheduled Action for Rule
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[RuleName <String>]`: Name of the rule which this scheduled action applies to.
-  - `[ScheduledActionConfigurations <IMicrosoftGraphDeviceComplianceActionItem1[]>]`: The list of scheduled action configurations for this compliance policy.
+  - `[ScheduledActionConfigurations <IMicrosoftGraphDeviceComplianceActionItem[]>]`: The list of scheduled action configurations for this compliance policy.
     - `[Id <String>]`: Read-only.
     - `[ActionType <String>]`:
     - `[GracePeriodHours <Int32?>]`: Number of hours to wait till the action will be enforced.
 Valid values 0 to 8760